Why Pre-College in

 Eating in Florence

-Most meals are with the group in local cafés and restaurants, or put your culinary skills to the test and cook in the apartment.
+Most meals are with the group in local cafés and restaurants.
 And with a country famous for its cuisine, it’s all but guaranteed that you’re going to love the food.
 Make sure to try schiacciata (baked flat bread seasoned with olive oil and salt) and pappa al pomodoro (a summer soup with bread, tomatoes, basil, and garlic).

 Florence, or Firenze, frequently tops lists of the world’s most beautiful cities, and past CET students would agree with that.
 Whether you’re strolling alongside the Arno River with a cup of gelato in hand, or simply commuting to the CET center from your apartment, practically everything is worthy of a photo.
 Get ready to fall in love with Italy.